shovon/hyperguard/README.md

-# JSON valid

-JSON-valid is a tiny library, to help validate JSON
+# valentina JavaScript object validation

+`valentina` is a tiny library for validating JavaScript values.
+Whether it be primitives, such as strings and numbers, or modelling more complex objects, `valentina` will empower you to express your data validation rules, your way.

 **Killer Features:**

-- minimal API, with
+- minimal and intuitive API, allowing for expressive JavaScript object schema and type definition
+- Powerful TypeScript support to infer static types from schema
+- Composable validators, empowering you to add your own rules, your way
 - zero dependencies
-- install either via npm, or copy and paste the code.
-Your choice
+- install either via npm, or copy and paste the code

-- Powerful TypeScript support to infer static types from schema
-- Composable validators, empowering you to add your own validation rules
+## Getting Started

 ```typescript
 import {